Personal Line of Credit: Definition, Types, and Advantages

 Just because you have an open Line of Credit doesn't mean you have to use it.
 Instead, you can open it when interest rates are low and keep it open until you need to access the funds in an emergency.

-What are the alternatives to a Line of Credit?
+Alternatives to a Personal Line of Credit

 If a Line of Credit doesn't sound like the type of financial solution you need, here are some alternatives: